procload/ai-dnd-rails/docs/background-spec.md

 - [ ] **7.1 Debounce the Submit Button**

   - [ ] Create a Stimulus controller (e.g., `debounce_controller.js`).
-  - [ ] Set a 300ms debounce so the user can’t spam the button to create multiple jobs simultaneously.
+  - [ ] Set a 300ms debounce so the user can't spam the button to create multiple jobs simultaneously.

 - [ ] **7.2 Add ARIA Live Regions**